CMPG/originsEarlyFarmers/README_ancientDFE.txt

 The scripts folders have READMEs with additional details for the scripts.

-software
-    Folder containing ANNOVAR, which has the input (Ancient10X_08-2021_mergeAll102Labelled.avinput) and output (Ancient10X_08-2021_mergeAll102Labelled.exonic_variant_function) files for exonic variation, and the developmental build of dadi used for inference.

-dadi can be installed via the command from the dadi_devel folder: python setup.py install
+Folder containing the developmental build of dadi used for inference. dadi can be installed via the command from the dadi_devel folder: python setup.py install